jananaum7/Crowdfunding_ETL/README.md

   processing.

 ## Usage
-To use this ETL project, start by ensuring you have Python installed, along with the necessary libraries.
-Install the required dependencies, including pandas for data manipulation and openpyxl for handling Excel files, using the following command: pip install pandas openpyxl.
-Next, ensure all datasets (campaign.csv, category.csv, subcategory.csv, crowdfunding.xlsx, and optionally contacts.csv) are placed in the same directory as the Jupyter notebook, or modify the file paths in the code accordingly.
-Once your environment is set up, open the Jupyter notebook by running jupyter notebook in your terminal and navigate to the notebook file (ETL_Mini_Project.ipynb).
-Execute the cells in the notebook sequentially to walk through the ETL process.
-The notebook will extract data from the CSV and Excel files, clean and transform the data to ensure consistency, and finally load the cleaned data into a structured format for analysis.
-After the notebook finishes running, you can inspect the processed data, which will be saved as a new CSV or Excel file, ready for further analysis or visualization.
-This process allows you to integrate and transform crowdfunding data, making it easy to analyze and draw insights from.
+Environment Setup:
+- Ensure you have Python installed.
+- Install the required libraries:
+``bash
+pip install pandas
+pip install openpyxl
+``
+Prepare Datasets:
+- Place the following datasets in the same directory as your Jupyter notebook:
+    -> campaign.csv
+    -> category.csv
+    -> subcategory.csv
+    -> crowdfunding.xlsx
+    -> contacts.csv
+- Alternatively, modify the file paths in the code accordingly.
+Start Jupyter Notebook by running:
+``bash
+jupyter notebook
+``
+- Navigate to ETL_Mini_Project.ipynb and execute the cells sequentially.
+ETL Process:
+The notebook will extract data from the CSV and Excel files, clean and transform the data for consistency, and load the cleaned data into a structured format.
+After running the notebook, inspect the processed data, which will be saved as a new CSV or Excel file for further analysis or visualization.

 ## Contributers
 - M. Sahane